-A password is now required for technicians to perform trunk tests.
+Technicians must enter a password in order to perform trunk tests.

 The enhancements in Release 3.1 help increase the security of the MERLIN LEGEND System.
-To fully utilize these security enhancements, be sure to read and understand the information in these upgrade notes.
+To fully utilize these security enhancements, be sure to read and understand the information in these upgrade notes and in the relevant system guides.